isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-duplicate.md

 * Programmatic guaranteed (PG) default placements and Simple Ad Serving placements
 * (Placements copied to a different campaign):
     * Geo targets
-    * Pixels<!-- verify if event pixels or segment pixels -->
+    * Event pixels
     * Ads
-    * Placement-level<!-- This said "custom," so verify if that means placement-level as opposed to advertiser-level segments --> DoubleVerify Authentic Brand Safety segments
+    * <!-- Placement-level?
+This said "custom," so verify if that means placement-level as opposed to advertiser-level segments -->DoubleVerify Authentic Brand Safety segments

 1. In the main menu, click **Campaigns**.
 1. Click the name of the campaign.